- Support Services

 A second opportunity to re-enter the Political arena came in August 2011, when the Hayes family in Canberra contacted a family member Mr Chris Hayes (MP FOWLER) in regards to the possibility of raising this issue in Parliament.

 The Hon Chris Hayes MP made a heartfelt speech on 23 August 2011 to draw the attention of the house to Spinal Muscular Atrophy.
-Here, a motion was put forward to the house that SMA be debated so the SMA and the work of the association be acknowledged, and support from the government is needed.
+Here, a motion was put forward to the house that Spinal Muscular Atrophy Association of Australia be debated so the Spinal Muscular Atrophy Association of Australia and the work of the association be acknowledged, and support from the government is needed.
 Julie Cini was invited to Canberra by Chris Hayes, to raise awareness amongst other members of Parliament.

 On Thursday 26 August, Julie Cini along with Tamara Hayes and Carol Hayes attended a meeting with invited politicians to brief members about the condition and the challenging problems that many families face on a daily basis.
 The members that attended were moved and wanted to show their support by speaking in support of the Association at the debate which was scheduled for Monday 12 September 2011.